 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>The Film Talk - Latest Comments in Cinema is Dead - Long Live Cinema!</title><link>http://thefilmtalk.disqus.com/</link><description>Podcast Film Reviews from Belfast and Nashville</description><language>en</language><lastBuildDate>Tue, 02 Sep 2008 09:51:24 -0000</lastBuildDate><item><title>Re: Cinema is Dead - Long Live Cinema!</title><link>http://www.thefilmtalk.com/2008/09/02/cinema-is-dead-long-live-cinema/#comment-2003980</link><description>HiDef vs. Stills</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">jettloe</dc:creator><pubDate>Tue, 02 Sep 2008 09:51:24 -0000</pubDate></item><item><title>Re: Cinema is Dead - Long Live Cinema!</title><link>http://www.thefilmtalk.com/2008/09/02/cinema-is-dead-long-live-cinema/#comment-2003597</link><description>The next step in cinema's evolution?</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">kiley</dc:creator><pubDate>Tue, 02 Sep 2008 09:21:34 -0000</pubDate></item><item><title>Re: Cinema is Dead - Long Live Cinema!</title><link>http://www.thefilmtalk.com/2008/09/02/cinema-is-dead-long-live-cinema/#comment-2003563</link><description>I was told there would be no math....&lt;br&gt;&lt;br&gt;As far as using photos to enhance a video of a static scene, wouldn't the use of high-definition video accomplish the same goal without all the complexities of blending multiple photographs into a seamless panoramic shot of the set/scene you want to shoot?</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Philemon</dc:creator><pubDate>Tue, 02 Sep 2008 09:18:03 -0000</pubDate></item></channel></rss>
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>The Film Talk - Latest Comments in Cinema is Dead - Long Live Cinema!</title><link>http://thefilmtalk.disqus.com/</link><description>Awarding Winning Podcast Film Reviews and Interviews</description><atom:link href="https://thefilmtalk.disqus.com/cinema_is_dead_long_live_cinema/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Tue, 02 Sep 2008 09:51:24 -0000</lastBuildDate><item><title>Re: Cinema is Dead - Long Live Cinema!</title><link>http://www.thefilmtalk.com/2008/09/02/cinema-is-dead-long-live-cinema/#comment-2003980</link><description>&lt;p&gt;HiDef vs. Stills&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jett Loe</dc:creator><pubDate>Tue, 02 Sep 2008 09:51:24 -0000</pubDate></item><item><title>Re: Cinema is Dead - Long Live Cinema!</title><link>http://www.thefilmtalk.com/2008/09/02/cinema-is-dead-long-live-cinema/#comment-2003597</link><description>&lt;p&gt;The next step in cinema's evolution?&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">kiley</dc:creator><pubDate>Tue, 02 Sep 2008 09:21:34 -0000</pubDate></item><item><title>Re: Cinema is Dead - Long Live Cinema!</title><link>http://www.thefilmtalk.com/2008/09/02/cinema-is-dead-long-live-cinema/#comment-2003563</link><description>&lt;p&gt;I was told there would be no math....&lt;/p&gt;&lt;p&gt;As far as using photos to enhance a video of a static scene, wouldn't the use of high-definition video accomplish the same goal without all the complexities of blending multiple photographs into a seamless panoramic shot of the set/scene you want to shoot?&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Phil</dc:creator><pubDate>Tue, 02 Sep 2008 09:18:03 -0000</pubDate></item></channel></rss>